 The importance of larger MSW stocks in some stocks currently assessed in terms of the overall stock has been highlighted.
 SSC will try to identify stocks where contributions from the MSW is a significant contribution to the overall population size and provide catch options on these stock components separately.
-This will require that an accurate method to split the catches or counts into stock components can be made annually.
+This will require a method to split the catches or counts into stock components can be made annually (most likely based on the weight of the fish or the proportion of fish counted by a certain date in the run).
 Currently, only the early running "spring" component is assessed for 16 rivers by the SSC.